keystonejs/keystone/docs/guides/schema.md

 ### Related lists

-One of KeystoneJS' most powerful features is defining **Relationships** between Lists.
+One of Keystone' most powerful features is defining **Relationships** between Lists.

-Relationships are a special field type in KeystoneJS used to generate rich GraphQL operations and an intuitive Admin UI, especially useful for complex data modeling requirements.
+Relationships are a special field type in Keystone used to generate rich GraphQL operations and an intuitive Admin UI, especially useful for complex data modeling requirements.